 Public Video Production Vs. Private Video Production

-Public video production is things like live streaming, videos of your church functions, videos of youth group activities, ect.
+Public video production is things like live streaming, videos of your church functions, videos of youth group activities, etc.

-Private video production is clips of the pastor speaking to the congregation where only he is shown, announcements, testimonies where you have been given permission to video the people giving the testimony.
-Things like that.
+Private video production is clips of the pastor speaking to the congregation where only he is shown, announcements, testimonies where you have been permitted to video the people providing the statement.

-For our church, the how was public.
-We are using video to live stream our services on Facebook and on our church website.
+For our church, the production was public.
+We are using video to live stream our services on Facebook and our church website.
 As the ministry grows, then we will branch out into the other areas.

 Produced Videos Vs. Raw Videos

-The next question to answer is how “produced”are your videos are going to be?
-This may seem like a silly question but in the age of reality TV, it is actually relevant.
+The next question to answer is how “produced” are your videos are going to be?
+This may seem like a silly question, but in the age of reality TV, it is relevant.

-We all want to do the best job we can possibly do for God’s glory.
-Some would say that means to really produce a good video.
-But good is in the eye of the beholder.
+We all want to do the best job we can do for God’s glory.
+Some would say that means to produce a good video.
+However, good is in the eye of the beholder.

-Many people see value in watching real video that is not produced.
-I call it raw video.
+Many people see value in watching a real video that is not produced.
+I call it raw footage.
 They find it more “authentic.”
-I am not making a value judgement on either type.
+I am not making a value judgment on either type.
 I am just pointing out that both can be viable expressions of our faith.

-So you need to decide how much production is going to be involved to express the values your church holds.
+So you need to decide how much production is going to be involved in expressing the values your church holds.